slashinfty/swiss-sk/README.md

 ### Current
 - Create tournaments with a custom name
 - Export and import tournaments (in readable .json format)
+- **New** Tournament saves in localStorage at every round creation (in case tabs are accidentally closed)
 - Input player names as either an alias or first and last name
 - Export and import players (in readable .json format)
 - Print a list of players